 COVID-19 will have a huge impact on everyday life for a large number of the population and we want to help get people back on their feet as quickly and efficiently as possible, this is why we are introducing our range of SkillUP back to work training qualifications and programmes.

 A number of people will have been forced into unemployment within the last few months due to the uncertainty caused by COVID-19.
 We want to help newly unemployed people, and those getting back to work after long term unemployment, in their first steps back into the world of work.
-Our SkillUP back to work qualification is designed to support people with their job search, impress potential employers and get back into work, whether this be full time or part time, within a new career or upskilling their current knowledge.
+Our SkillUP back to work package is designed to support people with their job search, impress potential employers and get back into work, whether this be full-time or part-time, within a new career or upskilling their current knowledge.

 We pride ourselves on the flexibility of our qualifications for Learners and Centres to reach the best possible outcome for both.
 SkillUP makes the most of the flexibility of existing qualifications and units to create coherent programmes designed to allow Centres to meet their local needs as quickly and easily as possible.